GuidoBartoli/sherloq/README.md

 # Recommended Resources for Getting Started
 - Paper with practical examples and thoughtful analysis for techniques that have since been implemented in Sherloq: "A Picture's Worth: Digital Image Analysis and Forensics" ([Neal Krawetz](https://www.hackerfactor.com/)) [[paper](http://blackhat.com/presentations/bh-dc-08/Krawetz/Whitepaper/bh-dc-08-krawetz-WP.pdf)]
 - Thesis with practical examples and thoughtful analysis for using the "JPEG Ghosts", "Image Resampling" and "Noise Wavelet Blocking" tools implemented in Sherloq.
-This work also offers insights towards the use and reliability of AI driven aproaches in Digital Image Forensics. ([UHstudent](https://github.com/UHstudent)) [[paper](https://github.com/UHstudent/digital_image_forensics_thesis/blob/main/Thesis%20text_Digital%20Image%20Forensics-A%20Comparative%20Study%20between%20AI%20and%20traditional%20approaches.pdf)]
+This work also offers insights towards the use and reliability of AI driven approaches in Digital Image Forensics. ([UHstudent](https://github.com/UHstudent)) [[paper](https://github.com/UHstudent/digital_image_forensics_thesis/blob/main/Thesis%20text_Digital%20Image%20Forensics-A%20Comparative%20Study%20between%20AI%20and%20traditional%20approaches.pdf)]

 # References for Algorithms Implemented in Sherloq
 - Image Resampling: "Exposing Digital Forgeries by Detecting Traces of Re-sampling" (Alin C. Popescu and Hany Farid) [[paper](https://farid.berkeley.edu/downloads/publications/sp05.pdf)]